-HIS 328 THE DEMOCRATIC REPUBLIC: 1800-1836 (W) (3) A study of the development of the United States from the election of Thomas Jefferson through the
+HIS 328 THE DEMOCRATIC REPUBLIC: 1800-1836 (W) (3)

-A study of the development of the United States from the election of Thomas Jefferson thro Jacksonian period.
+A study of the development of the United States from the election of Thomas Jefferson through the Jacksonian period.
 Prerequisite: HIS 261 or permission of instructor.
 Spring, odd years.

 HIS 329 HISTORY OF THE VIETNAM WAR